Matt is interested in the overturning circulation in the Atlantic and its profound influence on the global climate

 Matt also collaborates with colleagues across Europe, in a project called THOR, on investigations into the centennial variability of the MOC in their climate models.
 These global scale atmosphere-ocean coupled mechanisms may well be crucial in understanding the potential direction and effects of climate change into the future.

 Some of Matt's other work involves simulating the effects of extra freshwater around Greenland due to melting of the Greenland ice sheet.
 He is investigating what effect this will have on the global ocean circulation and climate as a whole.

 Matt received a first in physics from Durham University, before joining the Met Office Hadley Centre in September 2008.
-He is currently also undertaking a PhD in association with the University of Reading.
+He has since completed a PhD in association with the University of Reading.